 Home School Day

-Home School students are invited to join us this Fall for our program, 18th Century: Life, Industry, and Trade.
-Using a combination of quality education practices and standards, students will learn about colonial dress, marketplace activities, iron forging industry, immigration, crime and punishment and other activities.
+Home school students are invited to join us for our program, The Land and Its Resources: Then and Now.
+Using a combination of quality education practices and standards, students will learn how the community of Hopewell Furnace relied on the surrounding area’s natural resources.
+In addition, students will have an opportunity to explore and discover modern uses of the surrounding area’s natural resources.
 Participants will be broken up into specific groups based on age.
 For the duration of the event, we ask there be at least one (1) parent or guardian per seven (7) children.

 This program is designed for Home School Students only.
 To prevent overcrowding on the day of the event, we ask that charter, virtual, and/or traditional schools register for other ranger-led education programs at Valley Forge or Hopewell Furnace during the academic year.

 -Sign-in for the first session begins at 9:30 a.m.